 Defining the cavity-field time-average cross-covariance as

 we obtain the following expression for the cross-covariance of the cavity units, up to order $1/\sqrt{N}$:

 Our goal is to compute the parameter

 where $\ldravg{\cdot}$ denotes an average over $\bm{L}$, $\bm{D}$, and $\bm{R}$.
-To evaluate this, we need to square and disorder-average \eref{eq:C_phi}.
+To evaluate this, we need to square and disorder average \eref{eq:C_phi}.
 This requires us to consider several two-frequency correlation functions, which we define as

-These have all been scaled to be order-one.
+These have all been scaled to be order one.
 We can evaluate these $\Gamma_{\cdots}(\bm{\omega})$ functions due to the independence of the couplings and dynamic variables in the expressions defining them, which is a consequence of the cavity construction.
 Of these, the only nonvanishing ones are

 where $\hat{0},\hat{0}'$ denote the indices in the latent-variable cavity picture.